nextauthjs/next-auth/www/docs/tutorials/securing-pages-and-api-routes.md

 ```

 :::tip
-You have to configure `_app.js` to pass it the `session` prop.
-This way `useSession` won't show a loading state, because it already has the session available.
+When you supply a `session` prop in `_app.js`, `useSession` won't show a loading state, as it'll already have the session available.
+In this way, you can provide a more seamless user experience.

 ```js title="pages/_app.js"
 import { SessionProvider } from "next-auth/react"